All Products

 Yes

 The URL associated with the API.
-This must be the same as the endpoint field specified when you create a batch job.
+It must be the same as the endpoint field used when creating the batch job.

 • For the test model batch-test-model, enter /v1/chat/ds-test.